Installing Amper's aggregator

 Connect to power

 • Cut two insulated wires and strip the ends.
-They should be long enough to connect the power outputs to the digital aggregator.
+They should be long enough to connect the power outputs to the aggregator.

 Connect to the chosen signal